|TOUR SUMMARY & ORE DEPOSIT DESCRIPTIONS

 The Anglo Platinum, Rustenburg Section operations, located to the east of the town of Rustenburg in North West Province, South Africa, exploit ores from both the Merensky and UG2 Reefs in the Critical Zone in the southwestern section of the Western Lobe of the Bushveld Complex.
 The Rustenburg Section comprises 5 adjacent mines Bathopele, Khomanani, Thembelani, Khuseleka and Siphumelele (#Location: 25° 41' 11"S, 27° 19' 16"E).

-For background on the geology and mineralisation of the Bushveld Complex, see the separate Bushveld Complex record.
+For background on the regional setting, distribution of mineralisation and a geological map see the Bushveld Complex overview record.

 The Merensky Reef is a regular, persistent tabular body comprising a pegmatoidal, feldspathic pyroxenitic assemblage near the top of the Upper Group of the Upper Critical Zone of the Bushveld Complex.
 It is defined by thin top and bottom chromitite layers and is generally around 30 cm in thickness, seldom exceeding 1 m in the Rustenburg Section, with abundant associated, and generally highly disturbed, ovoid shaped (in plan) depressions, known as "potholes" making up about 15% of its area.
 "Potholes" represent areas where the base of the Merensky Reef disconformably transgress down, for distances of a metre to several tens of metres, into the underlying "stratigraphy" of the Critical Zone over widths of a few metres to hundreds of metres.